e99h2121/gitbook-remoteteamworking/en/developmenttopics-projectmanagement.md

 ## Project Management

-Just to manage reasonably regarding to software development project control way.
+Just to manage reasonably regarding software development project, by following control method.
 It is simple, but effective for remote team working.

 #### OKR(Objective key result)